plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 [data-jivs-role="submit"]
 ```

-As with the field-related role and Presentation names, these are conventions used by this guide.
+As with the field-related role and Presentation names, these are Jivs SimpleDom conventions.
 Applications can replace them with other names or another discovery mechanism.

 The important idea is that form-level validation consumers can be discovered and connected to their Presentation Functions without tying validation-state delivery to one particular UI implementation.

+## Prepare Jivs Validation for Presentation

+With the Jivs SimpleDom HTML and CSS conventions planned, the next step is to understand the information Jivs supplies and prepare the shared content used by the Presentation Functions.

+This section:

+* explains the field and form validation-state objects
+* identifies the information available through each `IssueFound`
+* generates reusable Error Message HTML and plain text
+* establishes how Jivs validation state reaches the appropriate UI elements

+The state objects and `IssueFound` belong to Jivs.
+The Error Message generators and callback-and-dispatcher design are the implementation developed by this guide.

 ### Understand Validation State and Issues

 Jivs reports validation results through state objects.
 These objects give the UI the information it needs without requiring the UI to inspect individual Validators.

-The same state model supports both Field UI and Form UI.
+The same state model supports both the Field Validation UI and Form Validation UI.

 #### ValidationState and ValueHostValidationState